North–South Commuter Railway: Extensions and additional stations

+Alternative options for the Valenzuela to Solis segment

+According to Ted Failon on his radio program, he revealed that buses and jeepneys can connect West Valenzuela station with the MRT or South Commuter Railway, which is part of the project.

 Infrastructure

 NSCR will be the first commuter rail system in the country to be mostly grade-separated.
 Trains are designed to run on tracks at a design speed of 120 km/h for regular trains and 160 km/h for airport express trains.

 Station layout

 All stations will have a standard layout, with a concourse level and a platform level.
 The stations are designed to adhere to both Philippine and Japanese standards.
 Stations will either have island platforms or side platforms with platform screen doors.
 The stations are designed to be barrier-free, and trains shall have spaces for passengers using wheelchairs.
 Historical stations will be preserved.
 All stations will have access to intermodal facilities.
-The FTI station in particular will be connected to the Taguig Integrated Terminal Exchange.
+The FTI station in particular will be connected to the Taguig City Integrated Terminal Exchange.

 Rolling stock

 The North–South Commuter Railway will have two types of rolling stock: commuter trains and airport express trains.
 Except for wheelchair spaces, the commuter trains will have a capacity of 2,242 passengers.
 The express trains, on the other hand, will have a capacity of 392 passengers.
 A total of 464 electric multiple unit traincars have been procured to operate on the line, with 408 of these being the 8-car EM1000 class trainsets to be built by the Japan Transport Engineering Company (J-TREC), successor to the Tokyu Car Corporation that provided rolling stock to the Philippines from 1955 to 1976.
 The trainsets, called the Sustina Commuter at the time of purchase, are based on JR East commuter stock such as the E233 series but adapted to standard gauge.
 The trains are also designed to be interoperable with the Metro Manila Subway.
 The trainsets have been designated as the EM1000 class in October 2021.
+Meanwhile, the second batch of train sets has been officially designated as the EM1100 class.

 The procurement for the 56 airport express trainsets began on February 26, 2021, with a suggested preliminary design based on the E259 and E353 series being published on the same day.
 On May 10, the Department of Transportation later announced that it would acquire the airport express trainsets from Japanese manufacturers.
 After several months of delays and rescheduling, three bidders have submitted their designs on October 15: Kawasaki Heavy Industries and Sojitz, Marubeni and Stadler Rail, and Mitsubishi and Construcciones y Auxiliar de Ferrocarriles (CAF).
 On August 24, 2023, Mitsubishi and CAF, also the manufacturers of the LRTA 13000 class trains on the LRT Line 1, were awarded the contract for the express trains.